eliasson/markuseliasson.se/content/article/bittorrent-in-python.md

 Two notes on where the official specification is a bit off:

-1. _The official specification refer to both pieces and blocks as just pices which is quite confusing.
+1. _The official specification refer to both pieces and blocks as just pieces which is quite confusing.
 The unofficial specification and others seem to have agreed upon using the term block for the smaller piece which is what we will use._

 2. _The official specification is stating another **block size** that what we use.
 Reading the unofficial specifcation, it seems that 2^14 bytes is what is agreed among implementers - regardless of the official specification._

 ### The implementation

-When a `TorrentClient` is constructed, so is a `PieceManager ` the resposibility to:
+When a `TorrentClient` is constructed, so is a `PieceManager` with the resposibility to:

 * Determine which block to request next
 * Persisting received blocks to file